vladtf/vta-ip-project/documentation/Arhitectural Design Document.md

 1. The user already exists:

-   - No new user will be created, and the user will be notified that the username is already taken.
+   - No new user will be created, and the user will be notified that the usernamelready taken.

 2. Password is not strong enough: